bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Partly Cloudy
+- Clear
-- 73% humidity
+- 80% humidity
 - 7 mph wind
-- 61% cloud cover
+- 0% cloud cover
 - 16 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
 - 0.46 inches of snow and 0.26 inches of rain expected in the next 72 hours